History of the Jews in the Dominican Republic: Community

+In January 2026, the local government said that it will invest RD$50 million in the renovations and improvements to the Jewish Museum and attached synagogue in Sosúa.
+In August 2026, President Luis Abinader announced plans for a new museum building.

 Research

-A great deal of research on the subject of Dominican Jewry was done by Rabbi Henry Zvi Ucko who had been a writer and teacher in Germany until political conditions and growing anti-Semitism forced him to emigrate.
+A great deal of research on the subject of Dominican Jewry was done by Rabbi Henry Zvi Ucko (1910-1995) who had been a writer and teacher in Germany until political conditions and growing anti-Semitism forced him to emigrate in 1939.
 His travels eventually took him to the Dominican Republic, where he organized a congregation in Santo Domingo (Ciudad Trujillo) and began researching the history of Jews in the country.
 His research covered much of the history of the Sephardic Jews there and documented the assimilation that the population went through (and was going through) during his time.
 Included in his research is correspondence with Haim Horacio López Penha, a Dominican Jewish writer, who encouraged Ucko to write a history of the Jews in the Dominican Republic.
 More recently, the publication of the book "Once Jews" has made easily available information on many early Jewish settlers in the Dominican Republic.
 Scholars such as the historian of the town of Baní, Manuel Valera, as well as Dr. Yehonatan Demota, continue the study of Dominican Sephardic and converso ancestry, and the question of the Dominican anusim.